Salmonella Egg Recall: Eggs Distributed To Walmart, Food Lion, Restaurants In Nine States Recalled By FDA

 The FDA recommends that consumers return the potentially contaminated eggs to the place of purchase for a full refund.

-According to the Center for Disease Control (CDC), many people develop symptoms 12-72 hours after they are infected with Salmonella.
+According to the Centers for Disease Control and Prevention (CDC), many people develop symptoms between 12 and 72 hours after they are infected with salmonella.
 Symptoms include diarrhea, fever, and abdominal cramps.

-Most people recover from the illness last from 4 to 7 days, but could it may cause more serious health issues for children, elderly, or those who have weakened immune systems.
+Most people recover from the illness last from four to seven days, but it may cause more serious health issues for children, elderly, or those who have weakened immune systems.